Mission-DMX/realtime-fish/README.md

 Interfacing with Usb DMX dongles is implemented for FTDI based devices.
 The corresponding universe type is called `ftdi_universe`.

+A corresponding entry in the `udev` rules should be made, allowing the user associated with running fish to communicate with the dongle without superuser permissions.

+## IO Board support
+Communication with the io board is done using an FTDI600Q chip as regular USB2.0 speeds are nowhere near enough.
+In order for this to work, the [FT60X](https://github.com/lambdaconcept/ft60x_driver/tree/master) driver needs to be installed and loaded.
+A corresponding entry to `/etc/modules` should do the trick.

 ##### Warning
 USB dmx adapters are bad.
 The better ones out there (for example the entec ones) use FTDI chips.
 Even those have bad timing properties and only support a small sub set of the DMX512 specification